FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/00-ENV Web/01-Web Development Tutorial/02-Setup the Web Demo project code sample/00-index.md

 ## Visual Studio Code
 1. Install it from: https://code.visualstudio.com/
+2. During the installation wizard check all the checkboxes in the "Select Additional Tasks" screen
 2. Download the Angular extension at: https://github.com/angular/vscode-ng-language-service/releases and follow the instructions carefully
 3. If you run into trouble installing it, see instructions at:https://stackoverflow.com/questions/47015263/typescript-angular-intelisense-in-html-template